 Participation in a Specific Activity or Project

-A student may be required to participate in a specific activity or project, such as public service; an educational class; and/or meeting with a designated university official or other assignment.
+A student may be required to participate in a specific activity or project, such as public service; an educational class; and/or meeting with a designated University official or other assignment.

 Restricted Access

-Students may have access to university facilities and grounds restricted for a specified period of time.
-Restricted access may include but is not limited to entry into university facilities or athletic fields, access to specific university offices, and visiting and/or living in any university housing facility.
+Students may have access to University facilities and grounds restricted for a specified period of time.
+Restricted access may include but is not limited to entry into University facilities or athletic fields, access to specific University offices, and visiting and/or living in any University housing facility.
 Students found in violation of restricted access directives may be issued a trespass citation by University Police and may be subject to further conduct action.

 Loss of Privileges